Sports and Recreation Programs

 - Strength and conditioning

-Join Team St. Luke’s for our annual Tee Off for Team St. Luke’s, sponsored by Gesa Credit Union!
-Proceeds from the event go to Team St. Luke's to help all participants in adaptive recreational sports teams.
+Join Providence Saints for our annual Tee Off for Providence Saints, sponsored by Gesa Credit Union!
+Proceeds from the event go to Providence Saints to help all participants in adaptive recreational sports teams.
 Held annually in September.
-Please contact the Providence Healthcare Foundation for more information or to register your team at 509-474-4675.
+Please contact our Foundation office for more information or to register your team: 509-474-4675.

 - Move United